y-schlakman/tab4u-transposer/README.md

 # tab4u-transposer
-A chrome extension to transpose chords on tab4u for free.
+A chrome extension to transpose chords on tab4u.

-This is a project made for fun and I am in no way responsible for any use of this extension.
+This is a project was made for fun and I am in no way responsible for any malicious use of this extension.